 Air pollution can cause or exacerbate the impacts of health problems for people in affected communities

-The Community Engagement Core partners with residents in urban, rural and tribal areas of Washington State to help mitigate impacts of air pollution from industrial sources and wildfires.
+Our Community Engagement Core partners with residents in urban, rural and tribal areas of Washington State to help mitigate impacts of air pollution from industrial sources and wildfires.
 Current projects include the Duwamish Valley in Seattle and Methow Valley in northeastern Washington.

 Box fan air filters are relatively expensive, easy to assemble, and highly effective at removing particulate matter from indoor air.
 Our one-page infographic shows you all you need to know to build your own.

-The CEC serves as an academic research partner and technical advisor to the Duwamish Valley Clean Air Program, coordinated by the Duwamish River Cleanup Coalition to address health disparities linked to poor air quality in the South Seattle neighborhoods of South Park and Georgetown.
+Our Community Engagement Core serves as an academic research partner and technical advisor to the Duwamish Valley Clean Air Program, coordinated by the Duwamish River Cleanup Coalition to address health disparities linked to poor air quality in the South Seattle neighborhoods of South Park and Georgetown.